brainshift-design/Generator/README.md

 I use [AutoJoin](https://github.com/brainshift-design/autojoin) for building.
 It's my own simple file stitcher that takes a list of files and joins them together.
 It's a bit more complex than that, you can have nested file lists etc, but in general it's super basic.

 My typescript files are *.ts0, as the editor doesn't know that extension and doesn't try to compile them, so I can then stitch the final .ts file and it can compile that.
 There are warnings everywhere but I don't care as I know what everything is.
-But if more people work on this project then we may have to improve this. ;)
+But if more people contribute then we may have to improve this. ;)

 ## Project Structure